Roman Britain and the Roman Empire

 - The infantry were soldiers who marched on foot.

 Soldiers fought with both their weapons (swords, spears and javelins) and with their shield, which was called a scutum.
 They’d hold up their scutum to defend themselves in battle, or they’d join with other soldiers to form one big shield if they wanted to advance.
 Soldiers on the inside of the group held their scutum up over their head, while the soldiers on the outside of the group held their scutum out to form a ring.
 This formation was called the testudo, which is the Latin word for tortoise.
 Nothing was going to get past that!

-Names to know:
+Roman names to know:

 Augustus (63 BC-14 AD) – Augustus was the first emperor of Rome.
 After Julius Caesar died, Augustus formed a new government with Marc Antony and Marcus Lepidus – a triumvirate.
 It fell apart about 10 years later though, with Augustus the only one left to rule.
 He worked out new laws that formed the Roman Empire, which was then governed by one person for their lifetime.

 Claudius (10 BC-54 AD) – Claudius was the fourth Roman emperor.
 The invasion of Britain happened while he was Emperor, and he was responsible for building new roads and aqueducts across other parts of the Empire.

 Nero (37-68 AD) – Nero became the Roman emperor after Claudius.
 He spent a lot of money building theatres and having athletic competitions, and he became pretty unpredictable.
 If he thought someone was threatening his power, he’d usually have them killed.
 He was emperor during the Great Fire of Rome, and some people thought he started it himself so he’d have room to build a new palace.
 Whether or not that’s true, the Roman senate became more and more frustrated with him and told him he was going to be arrested and put to death.
 Rather than have that happen, Nero killed himself.